Paul DoerksenProfessor of Music Education

 Education:Ph.D., Music Education, Ohio State University, 1994

-Diploma, Faculty of Fine Arts in Music, University of Calgary, 1991
+Diploma of the Faculty of Fine Arts in Music, University of Calgary, 1991

 M.M., Instrumental Conducting, Northwestern University, 1985